WESL Logo

 The tools we’re developing (e.g. the linker/transpilers) will be a good base to build out new enhancement ideas.
 It should be easy to implement and try out new WESL enhancements on local WESL projects.

-Experimental enhancements aren’t intended be supported across tools, and don’t need to be compatible with other experiments.
+Experimental enhancements aren’t intended to be supported across tools, and don’t need to be compatible with other experiments.
 As experiments move toward stability we’ll move experimental enhancements into more tools behind a feature flag so more projects can try them.

 #Words and Reserved Words in WGSL